cockpit-project/cockpit/HACKING.md

     $ sudo systemctl daemon-reload
     $ sudo systemctl restart cockpit

+## Debug logging in Javascript console

+Various javascript methods in Cockpit can show debug messages.
+You can turn them on by setting a `window.debugging` global, or setting up a `debugging` property in the browser storage.
+To do this run the following in your javascript console:

+    >> sessionStorage.debugging = "all"

+You'll notice that there's a ton of messages that get shown.
+If you want to be more specific, instead of "all" use one of the following specific types:

+    "all"      // All available debug messages
+    "channel"  // All channel messages sent to server "dbus"     // DBus related debug messages
+    "http"     // HTTP (via the server) related debug messages "spawn"    // Debug messages related to executing processes

+There are other strings related to the code you may be working on.

+In addition, if you want your debug setting to survive a browser refresh or Cockpit log out, use something like:

+    >> localStorage.debugging = "spawn"

 ## Running Cockpit processes under a debugger

 You may want to run cockpit-ws under a debugger such as valgrind or gdb.